myshell-ai/AIlice/README.md

 <a name="agent-design-implementing-the-interpreter-framework"></a>
 #### Agent Design: Implementing the Interpreter Framework
-In AIlice, the interpreter is one of the most crucial components within an agent.
+In Ailice, the interpreter is one of the most crucial components within an agent.
 We use the interpreter to map texts from the LLM output that match specific patterns to actions, including function calls, variable definitions and references, and any user-defined actions.
 Sometimes these actions directly interact with peripheral modules, affecting the external world; other times, they are used to modify the agent's internal state, thereby influencing its future prompts.

 The basic structure of the interpreter is straightforward: a list of pattern-action pairs.
 Patterns are defined by regular expressions, and actions are specified by a Python function with type annotations.
 Given that syntactic structures can be nested, we refer to the overarching structure as the entry pattern.
 During runtime, the interpreter actively detects these entry patterns in the LLM output text.
 Upon detecting an entry pattern (and if the corresponding action returns data), it immediately terminates the LLM generation to execute the relevant action.

-The design of agents in AIlice encompasses two fundamental aspects: **the logic for generating prompts based on dialogue history and the agent's internal state, and a set of pattern-action pairs.** Essentially, the agent implements the interpreter framework with a set of pattern-action pairs; it becomes an integral part of the interpreter.
+The design of agents in Ailice encompasses two fundamental aspects: **the logic for generating prompts based on dialogue history and the agent's internal state, and a set of pattern-action pairs.** Essentially, the agent implements the interpreter framework with a set of pattern-action pairs; it becomes an integral part of the interpreter.
 The agent's internal state is one of the targets for the interpreter's actions, with changes to the agent's internal state influencing the direction of future prompts.

 Generating prompts from dialogue history and the internal state is nearly a standardized process, although developers still have the freedom to choose entirely different generation logic.
 The primary challenge for developers is to create a system prompt template, which is pivotal for the agent and often demands the most effort to perfect.
 However, this task revolves entirely around crafting natural language prompts.

 <a name="scripting-language-from-text-to-reality"></a>
 #### Scripting Language: From Text to Reality
-AIlice utilizes a simple scripting language embedded within text to map the text-based capabilities of LLMs to the real world. **This straightforward scripting language includes non-nested function calls and mechanisms for creating and referencing variables, as well as operations for concatenating text content**.
+Ailice utilizes a simple scripting language embedded within text to map the text-based capabilities of LLMs to the real world. **This straightforward scripting language includes non-nested function calls and mechanisms for creating and referencing variables, as well as operations for concatenating text content**.
 Its purpose is to enable LLMs to exert influence on the world more naturally: from smoother text manipulation abilities to simple function invocation mechanisms, and multimodal variable operation capabilities.
 Finally, it should be noted that for the designers of agents, they always have the freedom to extend new syntax for this scripting language.
 What is introduced here is a minimal standard syntax structure.

 The basic syntax is as follows: